danielluzzatto/AI-Agent-for-Snake-Game/README.md

 - Verify that the environment setup is consistent in both modes.
 - Experiment with hyperparameters such as learning rate, batch size, or exploration decay.
-- Check for overfitting by using validation during training.

 # Contributing
 Contributions are welcome!
 If you'd like to enhance the Snake Game AI, follow these steps: